nikseddu/nikseddu/README.md

 ## 😃 About me

-- I'm `Nikhik`, a graduate student at UCD.
+- I'm `Nikhil`, a graduate student at UCD.
 - I'm highly passionate about Machine Learning and Data Science.
 - I am into `chess`, `food` and `gaming`.
 <br>